+Ever try chicken and waffles?
+Crunchy Chicken Stuffed Waffles Pops recipe for you today which is a fun twist on the chicken and waffles and a great snack or appetizer.
 As you may remember, I recently went to the Blogher Food Conference in Atlanta.
 When I got home a lot of people asked me if I went to certain restaurants, museums, tourist attractions, etc. I thought I did a lot while I was there but apparently missed a lot!
 Geez, I really need to get back to Atlanta (looking at flights now…)!
 Someone asked me if I had chicken and waffles while I was there.
 Nope, no chicken and waffles!
 Darn, darn, DARN!
 Apparently Gladys Knight’s restaurant is the place to go, but never been there, so I can’t say (I think we drove by one of them, but not sure?).
 Anyways, I’m all for fried chicken and waffles, but kind of hard to get the chicken and waffle in one bite isn’t it???
 Next thing I knew, I was reminiscing about living in Iowa and going to the Iowa State Fair where you can find just about anything served on a “stick” (why my brain jumped from Atlanta to Iowa, I have no idea!).
-Suddenly my Crunchy Chicken Stuffed Waffle Pops were born!
+Suddenly my Crunchy Chicken Stuffed Waffles Pops recipe was born!
 Chicken and waffles all in one bite!
 These are adorable and ohhhhhh so yummy!!!

 I thought about frying the chicken like the “original” dish but thought frying might make the chicken too greasy.
 Frying also always seems to make a mess and take a lonnnnng time so I decided to bake the chicken instead.
 Instead of doing the usual breading of dipping the chicken in flour, then eggs, then breadcrumbs, I thought I’d speed things up a little.
 I mixed a little milk in with some eggs in a large bowl then mixed the chicken strips right in.
 Worked out great!
 Make sure you cut your chicken into THIN strips (makes it easier when you put the strips into your waffle maker).
 I learned that the hard way!